 3c.
 If a new Allowed NSSAI and/or a new Configured NSSAI provided by the AMF to the UE affects ongoing existing connectivity to slices, then the AMF also includes in the UE Configuration Update Command message an Allowed NSSAI with the associated mapping of Allowed NSSAI, and an indication that the UE shall not provide the 5G-GUTI in Access Stratum signalling when performing a Registration procedure.

 3d.
-If an Allowed NSSAI with the associated mapping Of Allowed NSSAI and an indication that the UE shall not provide the current 5G-GUTI for the Registration procedure in the Access Stratum signalling are included in the UE Configuration Update Command message, the AMF shall release the NAS signalling connection for the UE after receiving the acknowledgement in step 2.
+If an Allowed NSSAI with the associated mapping Of Allowed NSSAI and an indication that the UE shall not provide the current 5G-GUTI for the Registration procedure in the Access Stratum signalling are included in the UE Configuration Update Command message, the AMF shall release the NAS signalling connection of the associated Access Type for the UE after receiving the acknowledgement in step 2.

-4. UE initiates a Registration procedure after the UE enters CM-IDLE state and includes the 5G-GUTI in Access Stratum signalling depending on the indication received from the AMF.
+4. UE initiates a Registration procedure after the UE enters CM-IDLE state and may include or not include the 5G-GUTI in Access Stratum signalling depending on the indication received from the AMF.
+If there are two new Allowed NSSAIs for 3GPP and Non-3GPP access respectively, and an indication that 5G-GUTI shall not be provided in the Access Stratum signalling, the UE initiates a Registration procedure over the 3GPP access first.

 NOTE: Receiving UE Configuration Update command without an indication requesting to perform re-registration, can still trigger Registration Update procedure by the UE for other reasons.